Publications

 CONCLUSIONS AND RELEVANCE: In this cross-sectional study of US neighborhoods, cumulative environmental burden was associated with higher rates of cardiovascular risk factors and diseases, although absolute differences were small.
 The strongest associations were observed in socially vulnerable neighborhoods.
 Whether initiatives that address poor environmental conditions will improve cardiovascular health requires additional prospective investigations.

 Chaudhary, Richard S, Melanie B Turner, Laxmi S Mehta, Nora M Al-Roub, Sidney C Smith, and Dhruv S Kazi.
 (2024) 2024.
-“Low Awareness of Diabetes As a Major Risk Factor for Cardiovascular Disease in Middle- and High-Income Countries”.
+“Low Awareness of Diabetes As a Major Risk Factor for Cardiovascular Disease in Middle- and High-Income Countries.”.
 Diabetes Care 47 (3): 379-83. https://doi.org/10.2337/dc23-1731.

 OBJECTIVE: Awareness of diabetes as a major risk factor for cardiovascular disease (CVD) may enhance uptake of screening for diabetes and primary prevention of CVD.